 Apartheid formally ended in 1994.
 Yet this country and its people continue to struggle in a supposedly post-conflict era.
 We’ve begun weaving our networks of peacemakers into the realities and conversations here, bringing attention to communities no longer of interest to much of the world, and learning important lessons for what it means to be truly post-conflict, and how to get there.
 What is the difference between equality and equity, and why is this important?

 What is sometimes described as an 800 year-old conflict ended with the U.S.-brokered “Good Friday Agreement” in 1998.
 Yet post-Brexit, many of the foundations of this fragile peace have been shaken.
-We’ve developed new immersive programming to learn the important lessons from the historic success of the Peace Agreement, and also what peacemakers must focus on to not only keep, but deep the roots of, peace—especially in turbulent times.
+We’ve developed new immersive programming to learn from the historic success of the Peace Agreement, and explore what peacemakers must do not only to keep, but also deepen, the roots of peace—especially in turbulent times.

 This U.S. Territory has a long, beautiful yet tortured history.
 While Puerto Ricans are U.S. Citizens, they lack political voice in Congress.
 Meanwhile, Puerto Rico faces some of the most restrictive trade laws in the world without benefiting from constitutional protections afforded to U.S. States.
 Despite a vibrant culture and an idyllic tropical setting, crises like Hurricane Maria, recent earthquakes, and endemic government corruption have left many Puerto Ricans more vulnerable than ever.